6donote4/debian-scripts/iptables_rules/README.md

-#  The is repo is used to store my iptables rules and shell script
+#  The repo is used to store my iptables rules and shell script